 Only after reading Camera Work by Alfred Stieglitz featuring works by artists from the Pictorial Movement did I realise that photography can be art.
 I have been an admirer of imaginative forms of photography ever since.

 Having had no formal training as a photographer I learnt by watching documentaries and educational videos, reading books and persistently studying the old masters and contemporary photographers.
-I am inspired by photographers like Alfred Stieglitz, Robert Demachy, Josef Sudek, Léonard Misonne, Ernst Haas, Saul Leiter, Hiroshi Sugimoto, Paolo Roversi, Sarah Moon, Keith Carter, Josef Hoflehner, Todd Hido, Michael Kenna and Chris Friel.
+I am inspired by photographers like Andre Kertesz, Robert Demachy, Josef Sudek, Léonard Misonne, Ernst Haas, Saul Leiter, Hiroshi Sugimoto, Paolo Roversi, Sarah Moon, Keith Carter, Josef Hoflehner, Todd Hido, Michael Kenna, Chris Friel and many others.

-The paintings of William Turner and other Romantic and Impressionist artists whose moody and thought-provoking works are more than mere pictures have influenced me as well.
+The elusive paintings of William Turner and other Romantic and Impressionist artists have influenced me as well.
 I admire their ability to capture feeling and atmosphere.

 I make use of several creative techniques, such as multiple and long exposures, lens and motion blur.
 Currently, I am exploring slow handheld exposures with manual focus tilt-and-shift lenses and deliberate camera movement.
 Slow shutter speeds add mood and depth.
 The film or sensor absorbs the light over an extended period.
 As time passes, the fine surface details are blurred, while the overall forms, shapes and beauty of the light remain.
 Thus my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.